-- All students meet with a counselor upon enrollment and frequently thereafter to develop/monitor their personal "contract" which defines their responsibilities and objectives towards meeting graduation requirements.
-Each student must complete a class contract which is the culmination of 60 hours of instruction (including exams and special projects) in addition to a final project.
-The contract is a "road map" of the goals for each student based upon what they individually hope to achieve upon graduation. - CAHSEE prep activities and test taking strategies are offered as an elective course to students experiencing difficulty with their language arts or math coursework. - Moving Up provides adults ages 18-22 an opportunity to earn their high school diploma. - Saturday Class Attendance Recovery and Intervention is available for students to make up missed coursework to maintain credit accumulation.
+All students meet with a counselor upon enrollment and frequently thereafter review their graduation plan which defines their responsibilities and objectives towards meeting graduation requirements. • CAHSEE prep activities and test taking strategies are offered as an elective course to students experiencing difficulty with their language arts or math coursework.

+Saturday Class Attendance Recovery and Intervention

+is available for students to make up missed coursework

+to maintain credit accumulation.

+Charter School Opportunities